Here’s the story of how a vet refuses to put down a healthy chihuahua coming from a pet store.

 After looking at the puppy, the receptionist knew nothing was wrong with her.
 Moreover, aside from having a bent front leg and a little trouble walking, she was like any other happy puppy.
 And wouldn’t stop wagging her tail at all the new people around her.

-The vet checked her out immediately while Molossi called her rescue partners to arrange a foster home.
-They named her Clover — after the stroke of good luck that left her in the right hands.
+Afterward, an emergency vet visit ended with Molossi calling her rescue partners to arrange a foster home.
+They named her Clover — after the stroke of good luck that left her in the hands of the vet who refused to put down the Chihuahua.

 Clover’s back legs are also slightly bent due to what the vet assumed was an untreated bacterial infection and no physical exercise during the first months of her life.
-After getting X-rays and some vaccines, Clover was sent to her foster home that night with antibiotics and anti-inflammatory medicine.
+After being saved by the vet, getting X-rays and some vaccines, Clover was sent to her foster home that night with antibiotics and anti-inflammatory medicine.

 “She’s not in any pain now and is already starting to walk better,” Molossi said.
 “She was so smelly — you could tell nobody paid attention to her.”

 While Clover is safe and happy now, her situation is typical for thousands of other puppies for sale in pet stores throughout the country.
-Most of these puppies are bred and raised in puppy mills, large-scale breeding operations that offer minimal to no veterinary care or contact with humans.
+Most of these Chihuahuas were bred and raised in puppy mills, large-scale breeding operations that offer minimal to no veterinary care or contact with humans.

 When they are shipped out to be sold in pet stores, their mothers remain at the mills to continue breeding litter after litter until they are too sick or old to have puppies.
 Many puppies are sold ill or injured to unsuspecting buyers at pet stores for upwards of $1,000.